The Planting & Care Of Zinnias

 Toxicity: Zinnias are safe to plant around animals because they are non-toxic to dogs, cats, and horses.

-Planting Zinnia Seeds:
+Planting Zinnia Seeds

 Sow seeds ¼-inch deep and follow the spacing directions on the seed package.
+Cover them lightly with soil, water gently, and then let nature take over.

 Give them sunshine and water, and seedlings will pop up in 4 to 7 days.
 Thin the seedlings to a spacing of 6 to 18 inches (depending on variety).
 Snip at the soil line with scissors.

 (Tip: Pulling out seedlings can disturb the roots of those left behind.)
 Zinnias grow quickly; you’ll have beautiful, bright blooms in about 60 days.

-Caring For Zinnias:
+Caring For Zinnias

 One recommendation I read for growing taller varieties for cut flowers is to snip out the center flower when the plants are about 18 inches tall.
 This will encourage plants to begin branching low, producing much longer stems.